Gleennkar/Gleennkar/README.md

 Hi there,👋 You can call me Gleen, a Full-Stack Developer from Cameroon

-- 👯 I’m looking to collaborate on JavaScript, React and Ruby on Rails Project.
+- I’m looking to collaborate on the JavaScript, React, and Ruby on Rails projects.
-- 😄 I am also remotely part-timing as a mentor at microverse, a remote pair-programming community for developers developing web development and remote work skills
+- 😄 I am also remotely working part-time as a mentor at Microverse, a remote pair-programming community for developers developing web development and remote work skills.
-- 💬 Ask me about Web Development
+- 💬 Ask me about web development.
-- ☎️ I’m on the look out for remote full stack web development opportunities, front-end development, Back-end: development
+- ☎️ I’m on the lookout for remote full-stack web development opportunities, including front-end development and back-end development.
-- 📫 Let's connect on LinkedIn and on Twitter
+- 📫 Let's connect on LinkedIn and Twitter.
-- 😄 Pronouns: A femalewhocode and More
+- 😄  Pronouns: a female who codese and moree
-- ⚡ Fun fact: When the problem is complexity, the cure might just be simplicity
+- ⚡ Fun fact: When the problem is complexity, the cure might just be simplicity.

 **My skill set includes**